sbuk-admin/one-click-hugo-cms/site/content/_index.md

 ---
-title: Coffee With A Future
+title: Fattty Dragon
-subtitle: Support sustainable farming while enjoying a cup
+subtitle: This is the site of fatty dragon
-image: /img/home-jumbotron.jpg
+image: /img/timthumb.jpg
 blurb:
   heading: Why Kaldi?
   text: >-